What is a Feature Flag?

 <% end %>

-twice in the terminal then run iex -S mix phx.server
+Now restart the application by pressing CTRL+c twice in the terminal then run iex -S mix phx.server.

 - Go to

-link. - Click on
+uppercase_company_namelink. - Click on

-button in theDefault state
+enablebutton in theDefault statesection.

-link of any company.
+Now go back to http://localhost:4000/, click on the Companies link then click on Show link of any company.
 Because the flag is enabled, you will see that the company name is capitalized on every company’s show page.

 Implement an Actor Flag for Company

-Let’s create a file feature_flags_impl.ex
+Let’s create a file feature_flags_impl.ex in the lib/app/ directory with the following content.

 defimpl FunWithFlags.Actor, for: App.Companies.Company do